flyteorg/flyte/rsts/deployment/cluster_config/performance.rst

 Multi-Cluster mode
 ===================
 In our experience at Lyft, we saw that the Kubernetes cluster would have problems before FlytePropeller or FlyteAdmin would have impact.
 Thus Flyte supports adding multiple dataplane clusters by default.
-Each dataplane cluster, has one or more FlytePropellers running in them, and flyteadmin manages the routing and assigning of workloads to these clusters.
+Each dataplane cluster, has one or more FlytePropellers running in them, and FlyteAdmin manages the routing and assigning of workloads to these clusters.